Friedrich-Hölderlin-Preis

 Friedrich-Hölderlin-Preis is a German literary prize.
 It was established in 1983.
-In June, the City of Bad Homburg vor der Höhe annually awards the prize.
+The City of Bad Homburg vor der Höhe awards the prize annually in June.
 It is endowed with 20,000 euros and is awarded as a general literary award for outstanding achievements.
 The award commemorates the poet Friedrich Hölderlin who lived in Bad Homburg for a few years.
 It is awarded at the anniversary of the evening before Friedrich Hölderlin's death.
+Since 2023, the prize has been awarded every two years.